 "To be honest, there are a lot of nude nail colors out there, but not a lot of good nudes," Bachik laughs.
 "I usually mix or layer nude tones to get the shade I'm looking for."
 That said, this iconic shade from Essie is one of his favorites.

-Also slightly pink in undertone, this chic polish from House Louboutin comes highly recommended by Gutierrez.
-(Plus, polish packaging just doesn't get better than this.)
+Also slightly pink in undertone, chic polishes like this one come highly recommended by Gutierrez.
+(Plus, polish packaging doesn't get better than this.)

 The Best Shades for Light Skin Tones